ethereum/web3.py/docs/providers.rst

     the :class:`~web3.providers.persistent.PersistentConnectionProvider` documentation
     for details on additional configuration options available for this provider.

-    Under the hood, the ``WebsocketProvider`` uses the python websockets library for making requests.
+    Under the hood, the ``WebSocketProvider`` uses the python websockets library for making requests.
 If you would like to modify how requests are made, you can use the ``websocket_kwargs`` to do so.
 See the `websockets documentation`_ for available arguments.